OROFACIAL PAIN AND TEMPOROMANDIBULAR DISORDERS

 Sometimes, though not common, chemotherapy-related neuropathy may linger and is treated similar to other neuropathic pain conditions.
-In other words, conservative therapies including medications may be prescribed.
-Additionally, botox or other nerve injections may be indicated.
-Given that Dr. Levi is a dental oncologist in addition to an orofacial pain dentist, she has extensive experience treating orofacial pain in cancer patients.
+In other words, conservative therapies including medications or injections may be prescribed.

 Uncomfortable and often debilitating, headaches can interfere with daily activities.

 Extremely common, headaches affect everyone.
 A broad condition, headaches may present in a variety of forms, including tension-type headaches, migraines, and cluster headaches.
 Additionally, headaches are traditionally classified as primary or secondary headaches.
 Primary headaches are not associated with an underlying medical condition or disease.
 90% of headaches are primary headaches, the most common of which, are tension-type headaches and migraines.
 Although tension-type headaches and migraines represent two different types of headaches, they often exist on a spectrum, and thus many individuals will have headaches that exhibit qualities of both tension-type and migraine headaches.

 Tension-type headaches are bilateral and present with an non-pulsating band-like pain.
 They may be accompanied by nausea or vomiting but not both, and they may range from a moderate dull pain to aching pain.
 They usually last from 30 minutes to several hours.
 The pain associated with tension-type headaches is often across the forehead, in the temples, the back of the head and the facial muscles.
 Tension-type headaches are often associated with temporomandibular joint disorders (TMD).
 Thus, it is not uncommon for patients with TMD to present with tension-type headaches as their dominant symptom.